 Jack escaped through the open window and made it back down the beanstalk to safety.

-Jack cut down the magical beanstalk and neither the Giant, nor his wife, were ever seen again.
+After returning to the ground, Jack cut down the magical beanstalk and neither the Giant, nor his wife, were ever seen again.
 And, true to the fairy’s word, the hen laid one golden egg each day.

 Before long, Jack and his mother had enough money to buy a new cow and I am pleased to say that—from that day forward—they lived a long, happy and prosperous life together.